GavenDcosta/100dayscodingchallenge-/README.md

 Day 53: I learned about components in react

 Day 54: I learnt about the target element and also about various types of Events in JavaScript

+Day 55: I learnt how to import multiple components